smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/using.md

 other job master record fields can also be specified by using Dynamic Variable tokens.

-Whenever the IBM i Agent\'s Job Scheduling server spots a Dynamic Variable {TOKEN} anywhere within the incoming job start request, it will perform the following actions before using the job request data to assemble an IBM I SBMJOB request:
+Whenever the IBM i Agent's Job Scheduling server spots a Dynamic Variable {TOKEN} anywhere within the incoming job start request, it will perform the following actions before using the job request data to assemble an IBM I SBMJOB request: